-• Image Cutout Service: The Rubin Cutout Service (R. Allbery 2023, 2024) is based on the IVOA SODA (Server-side Operations for Data Access; F. Bonnarel et al. 2017).
+- Image Cutout Service: The Rubin Cutout Service (R. Allbery 2023, 2024) is based on the IVOA SODA (Server-side Operations for Data Access; F. Bonnarel et al. 2017).
 Users submit requests specifying sky coordinates and the cutout size as the radius from the coordinates, and the service performs the operation on the full image and returns a result set.
 For DP1, the cutout service is a single cutout service only where N cutout requests will require N independent synchronous calls.
-We expect some form of bulk cutout service by mid 2026, approximately contemporaneously with DP2.
+We expect some form of bulk cutout service by mid 2026, approximately contemporaneously with DP2. - HiPS Data Service: An authenticated HiPS (P. Fernique et al. 2017) data service for seam-

-- HiPS Data Service: An authenticated HiPS (P. Fernique et al. 2017) data service for seamless pan-and-zoom access to large-scale co-adds.
-It supports fast interactive progressive image exploration at a range of resolutions. - WebDAV: A Web Distributed Authoring and Versioning (WebDay) service is provided to enable users to remotely manage, edit, and organize files and directories on the RSP as if they were local files on their own computer.
+WebDAV: A Web Distributed Authoring and Versioning (WebDav) service is provided to enable users to remotely manage, edit, and organize files and directories on the RSP as if they were local files on their own computer.
 This is especially useful for local development.